RoboCupAtHomeJP/AtHome2025/rules/OPL/gpsr_en.md

     Depending on the category, the `TC` will choose an arbitrary command and share its content with the *host*.
         - **DEM Category**: Instructions with pre-defined sentence structure.
         - **Regular Category**: Instructions generated from the [Command Generator - Branch: rcj25_for_opl](https://github.com/RoboCupAtHomeJP/CommandGenerator/tree/rcj25_for_opl).

-    1. **Pausing the Timer**: The referee might pause the timer as soon as the robot reaches the *Instruction Point* to give time to set up the arena for the next command.
-    The timer resumes as soon as the referee steps back in front of the robot for the next command.

     1. **Start**: The `TC` gives the *start signal* and starts the timer.
     The team completes the setup (pressing the start button, etc.) and leaves the area.
     **No complex setup procedures are allowed, such as pressing two or more buttons.**

+    1. **Pausing the Timer**: The `TC` might pause the timer as soon as the robot reaches the *Instruction Point* to give time to set up the arena for the next command.
+    The timer resumes as soon as the `TC` steps back in front of the robot for the next command.

     1. **Goal**: The robot performs the command phase and service phase for **three (3) times**.